-We are hiring!
+We are always looking for new talent!
 View available positions under the Contact Us tab.

 The Radiological Engineering, Detection, and Dosimetry (RED²) Laboratory in the Nuclear & Radiological Engineering and Medical Physics Programs in the George W. Woodruff School of Mechanical Engineering at the Georgia Institute of Technology is led by Dr. Shaheen Dewji.
 The RED² Laboratory’s research focuses on harnessing both computational capabilities in Monte Carlo radiation transport modeling, machine learning, and experimental measurements for applications in radiation detection, radiation protection and shielding, dosimetry, health physics, and nuclear materials accounting.

 RED² research activities include: